GoogleCloudPlatform/istio-samples/internal-load-balancer/README.md

 # Demo: Using a GCP Internal Load Balancer with Istio

-This demo shows how connect a workload running in a GCE Virtual Machine with Istio-enabled workloads on Google Kubernetes Engine, using an internal endpoint that is only accessible within your Virtual Private Network in GCP.
+This demo shows how to use an Internal Load Balancer (ILB) to connect Istio workloads running in Google Kubernetes Engine (GKE) with VM-based workloads in Google Compute Engine (GCE).

-**Note**: [ILB for GKE](https://cloud.google.com/kubernetes-engine/docs/how-to/internal-load-balancing) is currently beta.
+**Note**: [ILB for GKE](https://cloud.google.com/kubernetes-engine/docs/how-to/internal-load-balancing) is currently in beta.

 ## How It Works

-An Internal Load Balancer (ILB) is a GCP resource that exposes workloads (in GCE or GKE) to within the same region and the same [Virtual Private Cloud](https://cloud.google.com/vpc/) (VPC) network.
+An [Internal Load Balancer (ILB)](https://cloud.google.com/load-balancing/docs/internal/) is a Google Cloud Platform (GCP) resource that exposes workloads (in GCE or GKE) to other workloads within the same region, and the same [Virtual Private Cloud](https://cloud.google.com/vpc/) (VPC) network.
+Using an ILB replaces the need to use a GKE external load balancer with a set of firewall rules.

+You can [annotate Kubernetes Services](https://cloud.google.com/kubernetes-engine/docs/how-to/internal-load-balancing#overview) directly to provision a GCP ILB, instead of an external network load balancer.
+However, Istio has its own [ILB Gateway](https://istio.io/docs/reference/config/installation-options/#gateways-options) for exposing Services inside the mesh.

-Using an ILB substitutes having to use a GKE external load balancer with a set of firewall rules.
+The value of using the Istio ILB Gateway is that it's highly configurable -- you can, for instance, [define granular traffic rules](https://istio.io/docs/tasks/traffic-management/ingress/) to be applied for a specific service exposed via that ILB Gateway.
+Using an ILB Gateway replaces the need to use an external `Service type=LoadBalancer` with a set of firewall rules.

-With Istio, can use the built-in ILB Gateway on install (comparable to the default IngressGateway, but internal) to expose your services to workloads running in GKE and GCE in the same VPC.

-The ILB Gateway itself is an Istio-deployed Envoy proxy that can be [configured with Gateway resources](https://istio.io/docs/tasks/traffic-management/ingress/#configuring-ingress-using-an-istio-gateway) just like the Istio Ingress Gateway.
+If Istio's ILB Gateway is enabled on install, it is annotated to provision its own ILB inside your GCP project.
+Note that a GCP Internal Load Balancer [is not a proxy](https://cloud.google.com/load-balancing/docs/internal/#how_ilb_works), but rather a resource that configures GCE instances directly to talk to "backends" within the same VPC network.
+In this case, the "backend" of the Istio ILB load balancer will be a GKE Instance Group — or, the set of VMs that comprise the GKE cluster.

-In this demo, we'll create the following architecture:
+In this demo, we will build the following architecture:

 ![arch-diagram](screenshots/architecture.png)

-Note that a GCP Internal Load Balancer [is not a proxy](https://cloud.google.com/load-balancing/docs/internal/#how_ilb_works), but rather a resource that configures GCE instances directly to talk to "backends" within the same VPC network.
-In this case, the "backend" of our ILB will be a GKE Instance Group -- or, the set of VMs that comprise the GKE cluster.

 ## Prerequisites